Classification of Enriques surfaces with finite automorphism group in characteristic 2: Construction of vector fields

 \subsection{Enriques surfaces with a quasi-elliptic pencil}

 By Queen \cite[Theorem 2]{Q1}, we have two normal forms for the generic fibers of a quasi-elliptic fiber space over the field $K = k(s)$ with a variable $s$:

-(1) $u^2 = a + v + cv^2 + dv^4$ with $a , c, d \in K$ and $d \notin K$,
+(1) $u^2 = a + v + cv^2 + dv^4$ with $a , c, d \in K$ and $d \notin k$,

-(2) $ u^2 + u = a + dv^4$ with $a , d\in K$ and $d \notin K$.
+(2) $ u^2 + u = a + dv^4$ with $a , d\in K$ and $d \notin k$.

 Here, $u, v$ are variables.
-Note that the case (3) in Queen \cite[Theorem 2]{Q1} doesn't occur in our case, because the transcendental degree of $K = k(s)$ over $k$ is 1.
+Note that the case (3) in Queen \cite[Theorem 2]{Q1} does not occur in our case, because the transcendental degree of $K = k(s)$ over $k$ is 1.
 As for the relative generalized Jacobians of these quasi-elliptic surfaces, Queen \cite[Theorem 1]{Q2} showed the following: